 Consider whether a singular or combination approach of vertical or layered data density is best for your users.
 The approach and the data density may easily change for your various users as well.
-Non-power users a might only need a snapshot of data and limited functionality.
+Non-power users might only need a snapshot of data and limited functionality.
 Power users may want more rich data and more functionality.
-Executives might want high level data, with the capacity to drill down into lower level details.
+Executives might want high-level data, with the capacity to drill down into lower-level details.
 Analysts might want to see more data all at once.

 No matter the user type, everyone appreciates good UX.
 Having a UI that caters to various users helps in designing a great dashboard experience.
 Designing for data density will make sure your interface is easy to navigate and manipulate, allowing users across the spectrum to be more productive.